Living fossil

-A living fossil is an extant taxon that cosmetically resembles related species known only from the fossil record.
+A living fossil is a term for an extant taxon that phenotypically resembles related species known only from the fossil record, though scientifically the term is deprecated and avoided.
 To be considered a living fossil, the fossil species must be old relative to the time of origin of the extant clade.
 Living fossils commonly are of species-poor lineages, but they need not be.
 While the body plan of a living fossil remains superficially similar, it is never the same species as the remote relatives it resembles, because genetic drift would inevitably change its chromosomal structure.

 Living fossils exhibit stasis (also called "bradytely") over geologically long time scales.
 Popular literature may wrongly claim that a "living fossil" has undergone no significant evolution since fossil times, with practically no molecular evolution or morphological changes.
 Scientific investigations have repeatedly discredited such claims.

 The minimal superficial changes to living fossils are mistakenly declared as an absence of evolution, but they are examples of stabilizing selection, which is an evolutionary process—and perhaps the dominant process of morphological evolution.

+The term is currently deprecated among paleontologists and evolutionary biologists.